BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     The above quote is often mis-attributed to Fyodor Dostoevsky, but he never said or wrote that.¹⁵ It does capture aspects of his thinking, though.
-    And while the quote is apocryphal, the idea rings true.
-    Prisons unmask the true priorities of a society.
 </p>

 <p>
     Starting in 1849, Dostoevsky was imprisoned for four years in a Siberian prison camp.
-    Afterward, he wrote a semi-autobiographical novel, "The House of the Dead", about life in such a place.¹⁶ Here's something he <i>did</i> say, in "The House of the Dead":
+    Afterward, he wrote a semi-autobiographical novel, "The House of the Dead", about life in such a place.¹⁶ Here's something he <i>did</i> say, in "The House of the Dead":<br/>
     "In short, the right of corporal punishment given to one man over another is one of the sores of social life, one of the strongest forces destructive of every germ, every effort in society toward civic feeling, and a sufficient cause for its inevitable dissolution."¹⁷
 </p>

 <p>
-    Just like the reason Green Mountain Care failed, the reason Nordic prisons are humane isn't that there's this law or that law stating that they ought to be.
+    Just like the reason Green Mountain Care failed, the reason Nordic prisons are humane isn't that there's this law or that law stating they ought to be.
-    Nor are Nordic prisons humane because they're well-funded (which they are).
+    Nor are they humane because they're well-funded (which they are).
     They're humane because the society around them is humane.
     It's the culture.
 </p>